Appendix 2: Bylaws and Regulations of the Code of Responsibilities and Rights of the Students of Midwestern University

 3. Temporary suspension: Should a student action be of such a nature that it is felt that they must be relieved of their right to attend Midwestern University, the student may be temporarily suspended from the college on recommendation of the Dean of Students.
 Any temporary suspension may continue until such time as the issue in dispute is resolved under the process outlined below.

 C. Resolution of conduct matters.
-Any issue concerning student conduct will be resolved by utilizing the office of the Dean of Students.
+Any issue concerning student conduct will be resolved by utilizing the Office of the Dean of Students.
 The Dean of Students is authorized to receive complaints, conduct investigations and determine the validity of the charges.
-The Dean of Students also makes recommendations regarding appropriate disciplinary action to the applicable Academic Dean.
+The Dean of Students also makes recommendations regarding appropriate disciplinary action to the applicable college dean.
 The Dean of Students has been assigned this role to ensure consistent and fair resolution of student conduct issues.
 At the onset of any conduct issue, the involved student or students should, if feasible, meet with the Dean of Students no later than one week after notification of an allegation of unacceptable student conduct.

 1. Method of resolution.